 (Social Lens Research)

 One of the ways to introduce this improvement is to invest substantially more in the customisation and personalisation of these ads.
-In fact, 39% of users agree that this is the main problem with ads.
-Squeezing TV ads on mobile is definitely not an effective method, and 30% of survey takers are strongly against it.
+39% of users agree that this is the main problem with ads.
+Squeezing TV ads on mobile is not an effective method, and 30% of survey takers are strongly against it.

-Why is m-commerce important?
+Why is mobile commerce important?

 Mobile devices are the most common online browsing tools in 2020.
 Moreover, two-thirds of the world’s population own mobile devices, and there are more phones than people in the world.
 When analysing various internet shopping statistics, m-commerce seems to be taking over.
 Also, the fact that there are so many mobile users in the world proves that there’s a huge pool of potential m-commerce shoppers that are yet to be approached.